In areas that are marshes, the water will only be a couple of inches deep. The deepest pond will be approximately 10 feet deep.

 The Wetland Groundwater Recharge Park is currently being worked on.
-The projected time for the park to be completed and open is Fall of 2019.
+The projected time for the park to be completed and open is Spring of 2020.
 If you would like to see the complete timeline, please visit the Wetland Groundwater Recharge Park homepage.

 How many parking spots will be available?

 Right now the plan is to have 30 parking spots at the entrance of the park, with a potential for overflow parking nearby.

 How much water will be sent to the park daily?

 3 - 5 million gallons of water will be taken from both Water Reclamation Facilities

 This project will have immediate benefits to the aquifer since any additional recharge provided above natural rainfall driven recharge is a benefit.